 This course is the first of two designed to introduce the theoretical and practical foundations in accounting.
 Topics include accounting concepts and principles; income measurement; business transactions; adjusting and closing entries; financial statement preparation; the accounting cycle; merchandising operations; and accounting systems.
-Financial Management students need to achieve 65% or better to proceed into FMGT 2105.

 This course isn't currently offered through BCIT Part-time Studies.
 Please check back next term or subscribe to receive email updates.

 Upon successful completion, the student will be able to:

 Evaluate the nature and purpose of accounting information including its limitations and basic concepts.

 Apply generally accepted accounting principles in the analysis and recording of business transactions.